 Before I could begin, I needed to re-secure the edges of linoleum around the pantry door.

-Before I pulled out the paint, I spent some quality time with the power sander to get the shine off the linoleum for better paint adherence.
+Before I pulled out the paint, I spent some quality time with the orbital sander to get the shine off the linoleum for better paint adherence.
 There are ridges in the design, and I wanted to smooth them out a little if possible.

 After sanding, I vacuumed and scrubbed the floor better than I ever have.
 And then, just for good measure, I did it again.